Combining E-Graphs with Abstract Interpretation

 \section{Conclusion}

 We present a combination of abstract interpretation and e-graphs, demonstrating the natural interpretation of e-class partitions as meet operators in a lattice, resulting in precise abstractions.
 Of key importance is the positive feedback loop between e-graph exploration and abstraction refinement, as the precision then allows the application of conditional rewrite rules, which can be applied in many domains and may further improve abstraction precision.
 An exemplar interval arithmetic implementation has demonstrated the value of this idea, including automated discovery of a known algorithm for iterative refinement.
-Future work will explore additional abstract domains in this setting which can capture variable relations, using the resulting tool for program optimization.
+Furthermore, an existing hardware optimization e-graph application has already benefitted from incorporating these analysis techniques.
+We believe that other e-graph applications could also incorporate AI to extend their capabilities for relatively low overhead.
+Future work will explore additional abstract domains and their incorporation into e-graph optimization tools.